-The TOE is based on the following Common Criteria Protection Profile with some additional functionality for providing a Qualified Seal Creation Device solution:
+The TOE is based on the following Common Criteria Protection Profiles and built based on the following protection profiles:

-HSM Protection Profile [1] - This protection profile covers the base HSM requirement for a hardware based cryptographic module with the necessary strict infrastructure that enables the binding of a signer to his/her own signature keys.
+- HSM Protection Profile [1] This protection profile covers the base HSM requirement for a hardware based cryptographic module with the necessary strict infrastructure that enables the binding of a signer to his/her own signature keys. - Signature Activation Mode (SAM) Protection Profile [2] This protection profile covers functionality such as the management of users and their authentication mechanisms.